to fight climate change, regenerate biodiversity and save our home planet.

 The goal is clear – save society’s habitat as we know it – our natural planet – save humankind.

 Established systems are unable to reach agreed climate change targets.
-To ensure achieving the goal, the Global Climate Action Network push-supports established systems and/or surpasses those systems to achieve and exceed the agreed targets.
+To ensure achieving the goal, the Global Climate Solutions Network push-supports established systems and/or surpasses those systems to achieve and exceed the agreed targets.

-The Global Climate Action Network target is to bring forward all planned climate change deadlines by 15 years and limit global warming to 1%.
+The Global Climate Solutions Network target is to bring forward all planned climate change deadlines by 15 years and limit global warming to 1%.
 Deadlines for "net zero" are realigned to "real zero".
 Let's get cracking.